-A. If the Air Quality Division has reason to believe that a violation of any provision of this chapter has occurred, the Air Quality Division may cause a written notice of violation to be served upon the alleged violator or violators.
+A. If the Air Quality Division has reason to believe that a violation of any provision of this chapter has occurred, the Air Quality Division may cause a written notice of violation to be given in the manner prescribed in § 8.34.190(C) upon the person responsible for the violation as specified in this code.
 The notice shall specify:

 - 1. The provision(s) of this chapter which are alleged to have been violated; and - 2.
-The facts constituting the alleged violation. - B. The notice of violation shall include an order that necessary corrective action be taken within a reasonable time period.
-If the corrective action contained in the notice of violation is not completed within the prescribed time period or the alleged violator has not appealed pursuant to § 8.34.330, the Director of Growth Management or designee may revoke any permit that has been issued pursuant to this chapter until such time as the violation has been corrected.
+The facts constituting the alleged violation.

+B. The notice of violation shall include an order that necessary corrective action be taken within a reasonable time period.
+If the corrective action contained in the notice of violation is not completed within the prescribed time period or the alleged violator has not appealed pursuant to § 8.34.240, the Director of Community Planning and Development Services or designee may revoke any permit that has been issued pursuant to this chapter until such time as the violation has been corrected.